ioccc-src/winner/2020/ferguson1/troubleshooting.md

 		#define J Z(B:%zu\n), c);

     Recompile and try again.
 That will then show only the number of bugs eaten.
-See the [HACKING.md][] file for other data you can include (though there are some discrepancies here and there as you'll see).
+    See the [HACKING.html][] ([HACKING.md][] on GitHub) file for other data you can include (though there are some discrepancies here and there as you'll see).

 ## <a name="notmoving" href="#toc">The snake isn't moving!</a>